 Based in Fiji with no community COVID-19 cases, I have it pretty good compared to the rest of the world.
 Still, closed borders and cancelled work contracts have left me with a little more time to tune into TV programs I might have otherwise ignored.
 Fitness classes and good old fashioned TV escapism have led me to one pandemic obsession, Eco Challenge Fiji: The World’s Toughest Race.

-Airing on Amazon Prime, this show covers ~60 four-person teams as they embark on an 11-day course throughout Fiji.
+Airing on Amazon Prime, this show covers ~60 four-person teams as they embark on an 11-day course throughout the country, in what is clearly Fiji’s toughest run.
 Bear Grylls comments on the race from the cockpit of a helicopter, blades whirring in the background.
 Contestants must paddle a traditional canoe, mountain bike, hike, abseil, swim, and build a raft from bamboo over grueling terrain.
 Hypothermia, infected wounds, and fatigue are adversaries alongside the other racers.
 Each team has a support crew member who preps the team’s food, camp, water, and gear.

 Watching the show, I became fascinated with each team’s ability to cope through these tough situations without starting an all-out war with one another.
 Were they really powering on for hours on end with so little sleep?
 How did each team member stay calm when another would make a frustrating mistake?
 While of course the show is heavily edited and likely far from reality, there’s no hiding the fact that the contestants somehow pull off some challenges that test both the mind and the body immensely.